 The heterozygous offspring of matings between the Donskoy Sphynx and a furred outcross can be variable in appearance: some heterozygous offspring have a residual curly coat at birth and this varied from short velvet to unusually fine normal length hair.
 Generally there is a bald spot on the crown of the head.
 As the heterozygous kittens mature, the hair follicles died except for those at the points.
 These furred kittens shed their coats between 2 months and 2 years of age.
 Other heterozygous kittens have thick curly (rex) hair and remain coated throughout their life; these variants are known as "brush".
 The mutation also affected the conformation and most "brush" variants lack breed's characteristic short wedge face.
 In the second generation (i.e. shed x shed or shed x brush) a third type appeared: completely hairless at birth, wrinkle-skinned and often without whiskers.
 The hairless and velvet Donskoy Sphynx tend to grow more slowly than their furred siblings.

-The Donskoy Sphynx is now being seriously bred in the USA and its breeder suggested using it to found an experimental Hemingway Sphynx which would be a variety of hairless cat with extra toes.
-This is now calledthe Dossow Cat.
+The Donskoy Sphynx is now being seriously bred in the USA and its breeder suggested using it to found an experimental Hemingway Sphynx (or Dossow Cat) which would be a variety of hairless cat with extra toes.

 In 2005, the Ukrainian Levkoy Cat, a fold-eared naked cat, was created using the Don Sphinx and Scottish Fold.
 The Ukrainian Levkoy is less extreme in body and face type than the Don Sphinx (the face is wider and ronder) and the ears do not fold tightly to the skull as in the Scottish Fold, but stand out from the head and fold closer to the tips.
 It also occurs in velour and pric-eared forms.